MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/authentication-or-sign-in/troubleshoot-ui-flow-invalid-credentials-error-using-aad-account.md

 ## Cause

-There are many reasons you may get this error when using a Microsoft Entra account:
+There are many reasons you might get this error when using a Microsoft Entra account:

-- The account credentials entered into the connection may not match those on the machine.
+- The account credentials entered into the connection might not match those on the machine.
-- The device may not be Microsoft Entra joined (or Microsoft Entra hybrid joined) to support Microsoft Entra authentication.
+- The device might not be Microsoft Entra joined (or Microsoft Entra hybrid joined) to support Microsoft Entra authentication.
-- The Microsoft Entra account may not be synchronized to the machine.
+- The Microsoft Entra account might not be synchronized to the machine.

 ## Resolution